 Cyber-bullying is still a significant problem that too many middle school students face.
 And, frankly, it’s not a problem that is easily solved.
-Since many adults today did not grow up dealing with this very issue, it can be difficult for them to relate to or combat the issue.
-Saying, “Don’t go on the internet,” just won’t cut it with pre-teen and teenage students, who are usually glued to their phones and iPads™, making them vulnerable to cyber bullies.
-While we don’t have all the answers here at Anderson’s Middle Zone, perhaps we can give you a few ideas for dealing with cyber-bullying in your school and/or community.
+Since many adults today did not grow up dealing with this issue, it can be difficult for them to relate to or combat the issue.
+Saying, “Don’t go on the internet,” just won’t cut it with pre-teen and teenage students, who are usually glued to their phones and tablets, making them vulnerable to cyber bullies.
+While we don’t have all the answers here, we can give you a few ideas for dealing with cyber-bullying in your school and/or community.

 Placing importance on school pride and school spirit is a great way to make every student feel included.
 Bringing the student body together to support your school teams and clubs, and even fellow students, will boost their self-esteem.
 And when your students feel more confident, the number of cyber-bullying instances may go down.
 Some team/school pride ideas include pep rallies, cause events, Spirit Week, and more.